jim-collier/x9git/project/backlog.md

 - ✅ Delete stale branch from 2020.
 	- `20201003-074416_jc_rewrite-in-golang` (abandoned golang rewrite) deleted from origin.

+#### Done - Accounts and arguments 20260812

+- ✅ `account apply` ordered its rules the opposite way from the way gitsby matches them.
+	- Cause: gitsby takes the longest matching folder; git applies includes in file order and the last match wins.
+The rules were written grouped by account, in declaration order.
+	- Note: so a tree nested inside another account's tree got whichever account happened to be declared later, and plain git and gitsby then disagreed about one directory - the single thing `apply` exists to prevent.
+	- Fixed: shortest path first, so the longest match is written last and wins in git too.
+Folder is the tie-break, so the order is deterministic.
+	- Verified both ways: with the old build, plain git in the nested folder used the outer account's email while gitsby resolved the inner account.
+Both now say inner.

+- ✅ Bash accepted `--config` naming a directory: shell error, no accounts, exit 0.
+PowerShell's matching hole was an unreadable file, passed over silently.
+	- Fixed: both now require a readable regular file, and refuse by name.
+A *discovered* config is still skipped rather than refused - nobody asserted that one was there.
+	- Note: PowerShell has no readable bit, so the test is opening the file.

+- ✅ `GITSBY_ACCOUNT` matched an account name case-sensitively in Bash, case-insensitively in PowerShell.
+	- Cause: Bash's loader lowercases the whole key on the way in, but the lookup lowercased only the key half and left the account name as typed - so it could miss what it had just stored.
+	- Fixed: lowercase both halves, which makes Bash self-consistent and matches PowerShell.

+- ✅ Only `-q`, `-y` and `--config` could precede `raw`, and the error blamed the wrong thing.
+	- Note: worse than recorded - the message was "Unknown command 'raw'", which is false.
+Only the passthrough's own scan runs before `raw`, so an option it didn't take left the main parser looking at a command by that name.
+	- Fixed: the scan takes gitsby's whole option vocabulary, spelled and normalized the same way the main parser does it.
+The ones with nothing to act on in a passthrough are inert. `-h` and `-v` still fall through to the main parser, and a genuinely unknown option is refused by its own name.

+- ✅ PowerShell `raw` could not pass `--`, git's pathspec separator.
+	- Cause is NOT what was recorded, and matters: PowerShell's binder reads a bare `--` as an empty parameter name and fails *before the script runs at all*.
+Nothing in the passthrough can intercept it.
+Five param-block shapes were tested; a script with no `param()` block receives `--` fine.
+	- Fixed as far as it can be: `` `-- `` survives binding, and is handed to the tool as `--`.
+Documented in `accounts.md`.
+	- Note: dropping the `param()` block would fix this and the joined-option binding together.
+Not taken - it is a large change to a documented option surface.

+- ✅ `account apply` ended in a raw operating-system error, a different one in each build.
+	- Note: not the no-config case, which already reports itself properly.
+The trigger is the include directory being unusable - something else already at that path.
+	- Fixed: check the directory before writing anything, and fail in gitsby's own voice.
+Nothing partial was ever written, and still isn't.

 #### Done - Installers 20260812